Northern Ireland executive told government now accepts post-Brexit checks on goods

 The checks look set to take place at ports in Belfast, Warrenpoint, and Larne at the end of this year, whether or not a deal is struck with the EU, the Guardian reports.

-Officials in Stormont’s executive were briefed on the matter in a letter sent by the UK government, Northern Ireland junior minister Declan Kearney told a select committee session in Belfast on Wednesday.
+Officials in the Northern Ireland executive were briefed on the matter in a letter sent by the UK government, Northern Ireland junior minister Declan Kearney told a select committee session in Belfast on Wednesday.

 “The sum total of that, and without breaching executive confidentiality … [is that the] British government has confirmed it will urgently put in place detailed plans with the executive, which does include the physical posts at ports of entry,” he said.